 Building without a permit for building

 Back in the days of our grandfathers, getting planning permission wasn’t part of the routine.
 You could build anything you wanted (at your own risk), as long as it was on your own property.
-Building without a permit was absoultely common.
-It was certainly in your interest to build in a way that did not anger your neighbours back then, as the only governing power that controlled the building schemes were primarily unwritten laws and silent agreements among neighbours.
-The only exceptions were areas owned by the city and government, and public buildings which were subject to strict safety rules.
-But in modern world’s technological boom, the rules need to be stricter for various reasons ranging from financial laws up to the most important – safety.
+Building without a permit was widespread.
+It was certainly in your interest to build in a way that did not anger your neighbors back then, as the only governing power that controlled the building schemes were primarily unwritten laws and silent agreements among neighbors.
+The only exceptions were areas owned by the city and government and public buildings, subject to strict safety rules.
+But in the modern world’s technological boom, the rules need to be stricter for various reasons ranging from financial laws up to the most important – safety.
 In this article, we take a closer look at building regulations and the problem of planning permission.

 Can I build my own house without the government’s permission?

-In the “states of the North”, China, Russia, EU, USA as well as Australia and New Zealand, there are various strict building codes that regulate our freedom of building in many ways.
-The laws are not the same for all countries; each country has their own set of regulations that you need to keep.
+In the “states of the North,” China, Russia, EU, USA, and Australia and New Zealand, there are various strict building codes that regulate our freedom of building in many ways.
+The laws are not the same for all countries; each country has its own set of regulations that you need to keep.
 Sometimes, there are even areas that have their own regulations.

-We can say, however, that legislature regulates only buildings of certain size and height.
+We can say, however, that the legislature regulates only buildings of certain size and height.
 This is usually measured by the build-up area and the topmost point of the roof.
-This means that you do not need a planning permission for buildings that do not reach the given parameters.
-Put simply, as long as your building does not reach a certain size and build-up area given by the law, you do not need to ask for permission, because the building is so small that the law does not class it as a building.
-The size entered by governments is around 270 ft² / 25 square metres in maximum and the height of the topmost point of roof up to 16 ft 5in / 5 metres.
+This means that you do not need planning permission for buildings that do not reach the given parameters.
+As long as your building does not reach a certain size and build-up area given by the law, you do not need to ask for permission because it is so small that the law does not class it as a building.
+The governments’ size is around 270 ft² / 25 square meters in maximum, and the height of the topmost point of the roof up to 16 ft 5in / 5 meters.

-The rules for buildings with size up to 25 square metres of build-up area
+The rules for buildings with size up to 25 square meters of built-up area

-As mentioned above, if your house is smaller than the given parameters for buildings to count as a house, you do not need to ask anybody for permission to build it.
-So for example, if your want to build a house which takes up the area of 5 x 5 metres, and is not taller than 5 m, it doesn’t count as a house and therefore you can build it without the need for a permit.
-5 metres of height is enough for two storeys or for a house with attic.
-Your house may not have the tallest ceilings, but it will still make for perfectly comfortable living, unless, of course, you belong to the 1% of population that allegedly owns 99% of all the world’s financial capital.
-In short, the area of 5 x 5 metres of floor and up to 5 metres of height is enough space for a smaller hut or wooden cabin which can sleep up to 5 people, if you pay attention to all details and use the space efficiently.
+As mentioned above, if your house is smaller than the given parameters for buildings to count as a house, you do not need to ask anybody to build it.
+For example, if you want to build a house that takes up an area of 5 x 5 meters and is not taller than 5 m, it doesn’t count as a house, and therefore you can build it without the need for a permit.
+5 meters of height is enough for two stories or a house with an attic.
+Your house may not have the tallest ceilings.
+However, it will still make for a perfectly comfortable living unless, of course, you belong to the 1% of the population that allegedly owns 99% of all the world’s financial capital.
+In short, the area of 5 x 5 meters of floor and up to 5 meters of height is enough space for a smaller hut or wooden cabin which can sleep up to 5 people, if you pay attention to all details and use the space efficiently.
 All the tips and tricks for efficient building are in the book How to Build a Tiny House by Joshua Woodsman.
-In the book, you will find many tips and tricks for space saving as well as building tips for proper building structure and safety tips, like how to construct a foldable bed.
+You will find many tips and tricks for space-saving and building tips for the proper building structure and safety tips, like how to construct a foldable bed in the book.

-Most of the buildings from our product range are designed to fit to the category of ‘non-buildings’, to minimise the bureaucracy around house building that usually arises with the process.
+Most of the buildings from our product range are designed to fit the category of ‘non-buildings’ to minimize the bureaucracy around house building that usually arises with the process.
 Our flagship products like Yvonne, Marlene, Anita or Dolores, are designed for lifelong living.
-Also, Luisa provides full comfort, and includes a bathroom, a heating system and a kitchen, all within the area of 14 square metres.
-Jane, who takes up just about the same area provides even more space for its inhabitants.
-Thanks to efficient use of underroof area, Jane has a separate bedroom and living room, like it is in Sofia.
+Also, Luisa provides full comfort and includes a bathroom, a heating system, and a kitchen, all within 14 square meters.
+Jane, who takes up just about the same area, provides even more space for its inhabitants.
+Thanks to the under-roof area’s efficient use, Jane has a separate bedroom and living room, like it is in Sofia.
 Most of our tiny house plans have a spacious porch.
-What is more, all of our blueprints are designed to be built without the need of any special professional help.
+What is more, all of our blueprints are designed to be built without the need for any special professional help.
 You can build them all by yourself.
 With this knowledge, there is only one thing you need to do: start building.
 It has never been easier.
 Thanks to our step-by-step guide to DIY house plans, How to…, you too can become an architect.

 Advantages of building without permission